 Villa Farnese, Hall of the Globe or of the Geographical Maps

 The Villa Farnese of Caprarola (Viterbo) is a very charming example of a Renaissance residence.
 The building was initially to be a defensive structure.
-In 1530, Cardinal Alessandro Farnese commissioned Antonio Sangallo, a famous architect, to build here a fortress.
+In 1530, Cardinal Alessandro Farnese commissioned Antonio Sangallo, a famous architect, to build a fortress.
 However, a few years later, the Cardinal became Pope.
 Therefore, the work paused.
-Thirty years later, Alessandro Farnese the Younger, grandson of the Pope and a Cardinal himself, decided to retire to Caprarola.
+30 years later, Alessandro Farnese the Younger, grandson of the Pope and a Cardinal himself, decided to retire to Caprarola.
 In 1555, he commissioned the architect Giacomo da Vignola to conclude the construction changing it to a magnificent residence.
-The Villa has now plenty of elegant floors, rooms, frescoes, and gardens.
+The villa has now plenty of elegant floors, rooms, frescos, and gardens.

 Many artists, painters in particular, contributed to the decoration of the rooms.
 The favorite subjects were episodes from the history of the Farnese family, but also mythological and geographical themes.
 They all contributed to celebrate the power and majesty of the family itself.